 We recommend avoiding ultra-processed breads with lengthy ingredient lists and supporting local bakeries who use simpler methods and ingredients, or try baking at home to limit exposure to controversial additives.

-Here is our list of healthier alternatives to commercial produced white bread:
+Here is our list of alternative healthy foods to eat instead of commercially produced white bread:

 1. Ezekiel Bread